Okay, show of hands.

 - Designed for use in any element

-My take: If you have the money to spend and you want the best cold weather gloves money can by, the Sitka Coldfronts are the best you can get.
-The offer the best combination of comfort, durability, dexterity, and warmth.
+My take: If you have the money to spend and you want the best cold weather gloves money can by, the Sitka Mountain Windstoppers are the best you can get.
+They offer the best combination of comfort, durability, dexterity, and warmth.

 Score: 3.7/5